hartwigmedical/hmftools/pipeline/README_TARGETED.md

 - Run COBALT , AMBER & SAGE in WGTS mode
 - Run training normalisation scripts

-### Run COBALT, AMBER & SAGE on the targeted samples in WGTS mode
+### Run COBALT, AMBER, SAGE & ISOFOX on the targeted samples in WGTS mode

 This can be done by running the samples through oncoanalyser in WGTS mode.

-Alternatively COBALT, AMBER & SAGE can be run on each sample with the below configurations
+Alternatively COBALT, AMBER & SAGE & ISOFOX can be run on each sample with the below configurations

 COBALT
 ```